eloytoro/fgPractices/README.md

 ##Views dependant on resource queries
 Whenever you're building a view based on a model you're likely to encouter a very simple, very common isue: your model hasnt arrived  to your front-end applicatin at the moment of `onload`
-This cause a lot of confussion in your view controller
+This cause a lot of confussion in your view controller.
+Do note that this only applies when the view is absolutely dependant on the model value due for retrieval.

 ###In-controller ajax query
 ```javascript